farmaker47/Keras_Dog_App/README.md

 This is a demo android application to classify dog breeds using AI.
 I have used Keras framework to train a model.
 For this purpose you can see the uploaded notebook named Keras_Dogs_Soloupis_Final_Android.ipynb
 The custom model has near 30% accuracy and produces 240KB protobuf file which is located inside assets folder.

+Also I have included a notebook with transfer learning that produces a model with 80% accuracy BUT gives 270MB protobuf file!